DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The incidence of non-albicans candidiasis has been increasing over recent years.

-Of the known non-albicans candida species, C. tropicalis, C. parapsilosis, and C. orthopsilosis are considered to be part of normal skin flora [2,3].
+Of the known non-albicans candida species, only C. tropicalis, C. parapsilosis, and C. orthopsilosis can be found on healthy skin (commensal microorganisms) and can become pathogenic .

-The clinical features and complications of non-albicans candidiasis are indistinguishable from candidiasis caused by C. albicans .
+The clinical features and complications of non-albicans candidiasis are usually very similar or indistinguishable from candidiasis caused by C. albicans .

 Non-albicans species implicated in oral candidiasis include:

-Systemic candidiasis refers to invasion and growth of Candida in specific organ systems (also called disseminated candida) or the bloodstream (candidaemia).
+Systemic candidiasis is the invasion and growth of Candida in specific organ systems (also called disseminated candida) or the bloodstream (candidaemia).
 It is an opportunistic infection.

 All candida infections are diagnosed by their typical clinical features and by seeing pseudohyphae and yeast forms on microscopy of swabs and scrapings.
 See laboratory test for fungal infections.